How to Win at Working Remote with Kids

 I read an article a couple years ago that suggested the phrase “asked and answered” each time the same question is proposed.
 As much as you don’t like hearing that question again, they don’t like hearing that answer.
-It’s not trying to beat them at their own game.
-It’s simply a tool to remind them that your answers are real and binding.
+This is a great tool to remind the children that your answers are real and binding.
 And they aren’t changing any time soon.

 Question>Decide and Answer>End of Story